-There’s the Grand Renaisannce Château, and then right next door there’s the even older fortified ruins of a huge castle.
+There’s the Grand Renaissance Château, and then right next door there’s the even older fortified ruins of a huge castle.
 While parts of the old castle date all the way back to the 11th Century, the Renaissance château dates back to 1649 and is filled with beautiful furnishings.

 Beaufort is located around an hour and a quarter from Luxembourg city (if you take two buses).
 If you’re able to, I highly recommend renting a car to reach the town as this is the easiest option for getting around the country.
 Luxembourg City to Beaufort is only forty minutes by car.

 Located right next to the German border, and in the east of Luxembourg, you’ll find that the architecture and vibe of Echternach are entirely different from nearby Beaufort.
 The town is the oldest in all of Luxembourg and grew up to surround an abbey of the same name from the 7th Century onwards.

-Directions to Echternach from Luxembourg City: There is a direct bus to Echternach that takes just over an hour.
+There is a direct bus to Echternach that takes just over an hour.
 The 110 runs at regular intervals and throughout the day.
-Alternatively (and if you want to stop at other Luxembourgish attractions along the way), a drive to Echternach from Luxembourg city only takes thirty minutes.
+Alternatively (and if you want to stop at other Luxembourgish attractions, including plenty of beautiful nature spot, along the way), a drive to Echternach from Luxembourg city only takes thirty minutes.

 A trip to the fairytale village and castle of Vianden is easily one of the most popular day trips from Luxembourg City.
 And it’s not hard to see why.
 After all, here you’ll find a feudal castle built on ancient Roman ruins, a museum dedicated to Frenchman Victor Hugo (who did plenty to try and promote tourism to Vianden during his lifetime), and plenty of cobbled lanes perfect for snapping pretty photos.
-Go up the mountain via cable car for some of the best views of the town and make sure to take your camera in tow to capture magical views of the castle from above…

 For such a tourist hot spot and Luxembourg must-see, Vianden is surprisingly hard to get to by public transportation.
 While a car ride from the city to Vianden takes around forty-five minutes, in order to reach Vianden by other means, you’ll need to take a train and then a bus.